chyrta/LivesportTest/README.md

 ## Overview

-An application that utilizes Livesport API in order to list search results based on search query and one of the filters.
+A KMM application in Android & iOS that utilizes Livesport API in order to list search results based on search query and one of the filters.
 The app contains two screens: list and detail.
 Business logic which is done in pure Kotlin Multiplatform is covered by unit tests.

 |<image src="assets/screenshot_1.png" width="250px">|<image src="assets/screenshot_2.png" width="250px">|